 She said: “Wonder not that you have obtained so little fruit by your labors; you have spent them on barren soil, not yet watered with the dew of Divine Grace.
 When God willed to renew the face of the earth, He began by sending down on it the fertilizing rain of the Angelic Salutation.
 Therefore preach my Psalter composed of 150 Angelic Salutations and 15 Our Fathers, and you will obtain an abundant harvest.”

 The Angelic Salutation, the Angel Gabriel’s greeting to Mary at the Incarnation, is an early version of the Hail Mary prayer we know today.
-Her Psalter was split in three sets of mysteries: the Joyful Mysteries, the Sorrowful Mysteries, and the Glorious Mysteries.
+Her Psalter was split into three sets of mysteries: the Joyful Mysteries, the Sorrowful Mysteries, and the Glorious Mysteries.
 (The Luminous Mysteries were introduced by Pope Saint John Paul II in 2002.)

 Thus armed with the rosary, Dominic traveled throughout southern France, preaching and converting many back to the Faith, while also spreading the devotion of the Holy Rosary.